Elysium: Classical literature

-According to Eustathius of Thessalonica the word Elysium (Ἠλύσιον) derives from ἀλυουσας (ἀλύω, to be deeply stirred from joy) or from ἀλύτως, synonymous of ἀφθάρτως (ἄφθαρτος, incorruptible), referring to souls' life in this place.
-Another suggestion is from ελυθ-, ἔρχομαι (to come).

 The Greek poet Hesiod refers to the "Isles of the Blest" in his didactic poem Works and Days.
 In his book Greek Religion, Walter Burkert notes the connection with the motif of far-off Dilmun: "Thus Achilles is transported to the White Isle and becomes the Ruler of the Black Sea, and Diomedes becomes the divine lord of an Adriatic island".

 Writing in the 5th century BCE, Pindar's Odes describes the reward waiting for those living a righteous life:

 In Virgil's Aeneid, Aeneas, like Heracles and Odysseus before him, travels to the underworld.
 Virgil describes those who will travel to Elysium, and those who will travel to Tartarus:

 Virgil goes on to describe an encounter in Elysium between Aeneas and his father Anchises.
 Virgil's Elysium knows perpetual spring and shady groves, with its own sun and lit by its own stars: solemque suum, sua sidera norunt.

 In the Greek historian Plutarch's Life of Sertorius, Elysium is described as:

 Diodorus, in his first book, suggested that the Elysian fields which were much celebrated in ancient Greek poetry, corresponded to the beautiful plains in the neighborhood of Memphis which contained the tombs of that capital city of Egypt.
 He further intimated that the Greek prophet Orpheus composed his fables about the afterlife when he traveled to Egypt and saw the customs of the Egyptians regarding the rites of the dead.